Ingredients to Avoid in Body Care | Everlasting Organics

 Secondary Offenders — Lurking in Labels

 These don't always appear, but when they do — they carry serious risks.
-They often hide under vague or technical labels and may show up in specialty or "natural" branded products.
+They often hide under vague or technical labels and may show up even in specialty or "natural" branded products.

 Aluminum Compounds Neurotoxin Concern